dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/running-in-cloud-functions.md

 6. Consider [alerting](/docs/running-in-production/running#using-slack-to-send-messages) non-success or scchema changes - use dlt's notifications or plug into the cloud monitoring.
 7. Define a monitoring strategy to keep track of function executions.

+> 💡 Here's a step by step guide for [Google Cloud Function](../../walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md)